atharva-sardar02/gauntlet-collabcanvas-week-1/PRD.md

 - Only one shape can be selected at a time (multi-select out of scope)
 - Clicking empty canvas deselects current selection

+**Shape Styling:**

+- Random fill color assigned from predefined palette on creation
+- Color palette ensures good contrast and visibility
+- Colors are purely aesthetic (no functional meaning)

 **Success Criteria:**

 - Shape creation is intuitive and immediate
 - Drag operations are smooth and responsive
-- Selected state is clearly visible
+- Selected state is clearly visible (highlighted border)
 - Selection behavior is predictable and consistent

 ### 4. Real-Time Synchronization